-We ensure that your application to the Department of Immigration and Border Protection (DiBP) at the Australian Embassy in Manila/Makati City Philippines is completed accurately and lodged correctly for the best possible result in the quickest possible time.
+We ensure that your application to the Department of Immigration and Border Protection (DIBP) at the Australian Embassy in Manila/Makati City Philippines on in Australia is completed accurately and lodged correctly for the best possible result in the quickest possible time.

 From day one you will have a clear understanding of the process and know the documentation that is required, cost and fees needed and the time taken to lodge and secure a Fiancée visa grant for a 'valid and genuine migration application' to Australia from the Philippines.

-RMA has taken great care to produce forms and supporting materials in a straightforward, easy-to-understand language and format.
+RMA has taken great care to produce formats and supporting information in a straightforward, easy-to-understand language and format.

-Up-dated electronic in-house templates and checklist are easy to complete and can be accessed online and emailed to you directly.
+Up-dated electronic in-house templates and checklists are easy to complete and can be accessed online and emailed to you directly.

 There is no need to have to go to our offices once we have made the initial assessment with you personally.